Soliqua® (as a combination product containing Insulin Glargine and Lixisenatide),

 Keep all appointments with your doctor and the laboratory.
-Your blood sugar and glycosylated hemoglobin (HbA1c) should be checked regularly to determine your response to lixisenatide injection.
-Your doctor will tell you how to check your response to this medication by measuring your blood or urine sugar levels at home.
+Your blood sugar and glycosylated hemoglobin (HbA1c) should be checked regularly to determine your response to insulin glargine.
+Your doctor will also tell you how to check your response to this medication by measuring your blood sugar levels at home.
 Follow these instructions carefully.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.